 South Island adventures aren’t complete without climbing a volcano, skiing, a trip to one the many geothermal baths or an overnight stay on board a vessel in Milford Sound.Explore all that the South Island has to offer

-The free Essential New Zealand travel app from Tourism New Zealand is available from the App Store and Google play.
+The New Zealand Guide by Triposo offers you complete and update to date city guides for Auckland and many other travel destinations in New Zealand.
+Available from the App Store and Google play.
 Make the most of your stay without the need for an internet connection.